Aston Martin DB10: Technical specifications

+In the film

-In the film, it was originally going to be for James Bond but was reassigned to 009 due to the former's unsanctioned mission in Mexico.
+In the film's plot, it was originally going to be for James Bond but was reassigned to 009 due to the former's unsanctioned mission in Mexico.
 However, Bond later steals the car in order to travel to Rome to investigate SPECTRE.
 The car is later destroyed during a chase with Mr. Hinx when Bond decides to sink it into the river.
 The car is equipped with a rear machine gun on its back which isn't loaded with ammo, flamethrowers that are mostly in the car's exhaust, an ejector seat, as well as a music playlist intended for 009 to listen to much to Bond's annoyance.

+After the film

 On 19 February 2016, one of the two "show cars" was sold at an auction for £2.4 million.

 In 2018, after the wedding reception of Princess Eugenie and Jack Brooksbank, the couple used a DB10 with the DB10 AGB number plate to leave the event.

-Promotional Items
+Promotional items

-In 2015 Model maker Corgi produced 1/36 scale models of the DB10 and offered a limited package with both the DB10 and the DB5.
-Hot Wheels produced 1/64 scale cars in both their standard line and in their Retro Entertainment line.
+In 2015, diecast car maker Corgi produced 1/36 scale models of the DB10 and offered a limited package with both the DB10 and the DB5.
+Hot Wheels produced 1/64 scale cars in both their basic line and premium Retro Entertainment line.
+A detailed 1/18 scale model were also produced as a part of their Cult Classics line.

 Scalextric released the C1336 - Spectre set which included the DB10 and Jaguar C-X75.
-Hot Wheels Elite also produced a detailed 1/18 scale model as a part of their Cult Classics line.